jmbuhr/ShinyLipids/doc/SLVersionHistory.md

 output: html_document
 ---

+## Version 1.0.4 -- 2018-04-18

+- Replaced legacy code of DT-package
+- Now loading all packages in one place (global.R) and not several times

 ## Version 1.0.3 -- 2018-03-19

-Version numbering seemed to not be upt to date, not it is.
+Version numbering seemed to not be up to date, not it is.
 The _Let's see what breaks_-Version

 - database2.R was obsolote. deleted